 3. Easily Accessible Funds

 The government has set up Rs.
-10,000 crore fund in order to provide funds to the startups as the venture capital.
+10,000 crore fund to provide funds to the startups as the venture capital.
 Alongside a guarantee is also given to the lenders to encourage banks and other financial institutions by the government for providing venture capital.
 This indeed is of the most crucial blessings for startups by the government.

 4. 3 Years Tax Holiday

-As a welcome maneuver, all the startups established under the Startup India Scheme have been exempted from tax for a span of three years required that they own a certification from Inter-Ministerial Board (IMB).
+As a welcome maneuver, all the startups established under the Startup India Scheme have been exempted from tax for a span of three years required that they own certification from the Inter-Ministerial Board (IMB).
 Also, any investment made by the incubator and angel investor at a high value than the market price is exempted.

 5. Eligible to Apply for Tenders

 To instigate the startups, they are made eligible to apply for government tenders.
 Unlike normal companies, the startups are exempted from the “prior experience/turnover” criteria.
 This move is undertaken to counterbalance and provide equal opportunities to both startups and experienced entrepreneurs.

 After post introduction of this plan, the startups are provided with the benediction to choose their desired VC, giving them the independence to choose their investors.